Rathbone Ethical Bond

 Objectives:

 The objective of the fund is to deliver a greater total return than the Investment Association (IA) Sterling Corporate Bond sector, after fees, over any rolling five-year period.
+There is no guarantee that this investment objective will be achieved over five years, or any other time period.

 We use the IA Sterling Corporate Bond sector as a target for our fund's return because we aim to consistently outperform the average return of our competitors.